Fevol/criticmarkup-parser/README.md

 ## Usage

-There are five types of nodes that will be outputted by the grammar's parser, which are defined as follows:
+There are five types of ranges that will be outputted by the grammar's parser, which are defined as follows:
 - Addition: `{++ ... ++}`
 - Deletion: `{-- ... --}`
 - Substitution: `{~~ ... ~> ... ~~}`
 - Comment: `{>> ... <<}`
 - Highlight: `{== ... ==}`

-To get the text contexts for each of these nodes, you can simply splice the first and last three characters off of the node's text.
+To get the text contexts for each of these ranges, you can simply splice the first and last three characters off of the node's text.

 For Substitution, in order to get the text contexts for the two sides of the substitution, you simply have to peek at the next node in the tree, which is a `MSub` node, and get its from/to text contexts.
 When walking through the tree,